rhm2k/cline_docs/prompting/custom instructions library/cline-memory-bank.md

    - Get explicit user confirmation before creating files
    - Verify completeness of context

-4. **Protection**
-   - Check if cline_docs/ exists before initialization
-   - If exists: Verify with user if reset needed
-   - Only proceed if new project or reset confirmed

 ### Confidence Protocol
 For critical operations (file writes, major changes), provide: